vibeswithkk/ZENITH/README.md

 **A Simple ML Inference Optimizer**

-Zenith is an open-source project focused on improving the speed and energy efficiency of PyTorch, JAX, and TensorFlow inference.
+Zenith is an open-source project focused on improving the speed of PyTorch, JAX, and TensorFlow inference.
+Faster inference means less total energy consumption.
 It was carefully built as a bridge.
 Zenith is designed to complement your existing ML workflow, not replace it.

 ## Project History